ahamez/protox/README.md

   ```

 * Unset optionals
-  * For protobuf 2, unset optional fields are mapped to `nil`
+  * For Protobuf 2, unset optional fields are mapped to `nil`.
-  * For protobuf 3, unset optional fields are mapped to their default values, as mandated by
+  * For Protobuf 3, unset optional fields are mapped to their default values, as mandated by
-    the protobuf spec
+    the Protobuf spec.

-# Types mapping
+# Types Mapping

-The following table shows how Protobuf types are mapped to Elixir's ones.
+The following table shows how Protobuf types are mapped to Elixir ones.

 Protobuf   | Elixir
 -----------|--------------